citation-file-format/cffconvert-github-action/README.md

        name: "cffconvert"
        runs-on: ubuntu-latest
        steps:
-         # This step checks out a copy of your repository.
          - uses: actions/checkout@v2
-         # This step references the repository that contains the action.
+           name: Check out a copy of the repository

          - uses: citation-file-format/cffconvert-github-action@v1
+           name: Check whether the citation metadata from CITATION.cff is equivalent to that in .zenodo.json
    ```

 1. ``git add``, ``commit`` and ``push`` to GitHub